 Then I met my friend Dan, whose home collection of various Scotches and whiskies rivaled any bar I knew.
-He and Choun, the manager of Rye House in NYC, slowly walked me through the world of whisky.
-From sweet to smoky to heavy to peaty, I got to taste everything.
+He and Choun, the manager of Rye House in NYC, slowly walked me through the world of Scottish whisky.
+From sweet to smoky to heavy to peaty, I tasted everything.

 I went from whisky hater to whisky lover, and soon I learned that there was nothing I liked more than the smoky, peaty whiskies that come from the Scottish island of Islay.
 I came to love their campfire smell and strong bite at the end.

-Last month, I finally had the chance to visit Islay with Sean, my other whiskyphile friend.
+When I finally had the chance to visit Islay with Sean, another of my whiskyphile friend, I took it.
 Located off the west coast of Scotland, Islay is a large island battered by the sea, wind, and rain.
 (The weather is so bad that planes can’t land often enough that the island’s carrier FlyBe’s nickname is “FlyMaybe.”)

 Whisky has a long history on Islay.
-It’s been made there since the 16th century — first in backyards and then, starting in the 19th century, in big distilleries.
+It’s been made here since the 16th century — first in backyards and then, starting in the 19th century, in big distilleries.
 Over the years, whisky from the island came to be considered a specialty and was used to flavor a lot of other blends on the mainland.
-It wasn’t until the early 2000s that Islay whisky became world famous.
+It wasn’t until the early 2000s that Islay whisky became world-famous in its own right and was a “must” for all serious drinkers.
 The island produces mostly single malt Scotch, which means they only use one type of grain (barley).

-During our tour, we focused a lot on the production of whisky, learning the ins and outs of how it is made.
-It’s a simple process: first, you take barley, soak it for 2-3 days in warm water, and then spread it on the floor of the malting house, turning it regularly to maintain a constant temperature.
-These days, only Bowmore and Laphroaig do their own maltings, though they produce only a fraction of what they need (used to make the tourists happy, I suspect); most of the malt and smoking process — for all the distilleries on the island — is done at a big plant in Port Ellen or on the mainland.
+Whisky production is a simple process: first, you take barley, soak it for 2-3 days in warm water, and then spread it on the floor of the malting house, turning it regularly to maintain a constant temperature.
+These days, only Bowmore and Laphroaig do their own maltings, though they produce only a fraction of what they need (used to make the tourists happy, I suspect); most of the malt and smoking process for all the distilleries on the island is done at a big plant in Port Ellen or on the mainland.

 In Scotland, most distilleries reuse American bourbon or Spanish sherry casks (some use French oak, but that’s very rare).
 By law, Scotch whisky has to be made in non-virgin oak — they can’t make their own barrels.
 It’s not Scotch if it’s made any other way!
 It’s in these casks that the flavors of the whisky mix with the wood to become what they are.
 The longer the alcohol stays in, the smoother and mellower it becomes.
 (So if you like a real smoky, peaty whisky, get a young one!)
 Unlike wine, which continues to change with age, once the whisky is out of the barrel, it’s done maturing.

 The highlight of our trip to Bowmore was when the attendant let us bottle our own whisky right from the cask!
-Let me introduce you to the Nomadic Rebel:
+Let me introduce you to the Nomadic Rebel (blending our website names):

-After Bowmore (and a quick walk around town), we went to Bunnahabhain.
+After Bowmore, Bunnahabhain followed.
 Located at the very far end of the island, its remote location provided the opportunity for the most scenic drive of the trip: across the island and then down a tiny road, with the sea and mountains of the nearby island of Jura to your right and farmland to your left.

-Our second day, we visited the three most famous distilleries on the island: Laphroaig, Ardbeg, and Lagavulin.
+Our second day was filled with three most famous distilleries on the island: Laphroaig, Ardbeg, and Lagavulin.

 Laphroaig sits on a beautiful, wide, and rocky inlet that opens up to the sea.
-The smell of salt and sea fills the air, fighting for control over the peat smell of the distillery.
-Laphroaig’s distillery is considered one of the most beautiful, with its small historic buildings, its name in giant letters placed on the outside wall that faces the bay, and a number of viewing points of the bay, where you can sit out and enjoy a dram or three.
-The highlight here was seeing the malting process in progress, as well as the peat fire and smoke as it filled the kiln.
+The smell of salt and sea fills the air, fighting for control against the peat smell of the distillery.
+This distillery is considered one of the prettiest on the island, with its small historic buildings and viewpoints of the bay.
+The highlight of the tour was seeing the malting process in progress, as well as the peat fire and smoke as it filled the kiln.

 At Ardbeg, we had lunch before joining our tour guide, Paul.
 “You’ve probably seen a bunch of these now, huh?
 I’ll just show you what makes Ardbeg different and we’ll just drink,” he said as he grabbed two bottles for the tour.
 “In case you get thirsty!” he added slyly.
-(We got thirsty!)
+(Narrator: We got thirsty.)

 Paul gave us a quick tour of the facilities, highlighting their old mash tanks and distilling process, which produces alcohol at 62-75% alcohol by volume (ABV).
 Afterward, we toured the grounds, marveling at the old casks and original buildings still in use, before setting back to the main house.
 Ardbeg is set back from the road and seems to take up a city block with its large white warehouses.
 Back at the tasting room, Paul let us sample many of Ardbeg’s famous brands, as well as some special distillery-only blends found nowhere else, never seeming to care that we kept slipping in requests for the harder-to-find good stuff.

-We talked with Paul for a long time.
-Like most people we met, he had grown up on the island, moved away, and come back.
+Like most people we met, Paul had grown up on the island, moved away, and come back.
 “City life was too busy for me,” he said.
-Like most of his friends, he got a job at a distillery.
+And, like most of his friends, he got a job at a distillery.
 Unlike most of his friends, though, he actually liked whisky.
-A surprisingly large number of the young people we talked to weren’t really keen on Scotch (“it’s what my grandfather drinks”), but Paul was a big fan and knew his way around the spirit.
+A surprisingly large number of the young people we talked to weren’t really keen on Scotch (“it’s what my grandfather drinks”) but Paul was a big fan and knew his way around the spirit.

 On our final day, Sean and I visited Bruichladdich and Kilchoman.
 Starting early at Bruichladdich (which had been shut for decades before two private investors reopened in 2000), our guide Jenn gave us the grand tour and history of the place.
 The grounds are mostly white industrial buildings in a small compound, though upon arriving we were struck by the cobblestone courtyard (parking lot).
 It was a beautiful entranceway that harked back to days of old.
 She set seven different types of whisky in front of us, though I had to drink most of Sean’s too because he was driving.